rolldown/rolldown/packages/rollup-tests/src/ignored-by-supported-features.md

 ## Plugin related

+### The `NormalziedOptions` at hooks is not compatible with rollup
+ - rollup@function@options-hook: allows to read and modify options in the options hook
+ - rollup@function@output-options-hook: allows to read and modify options in the options hook

 ### The `transform` hook return `meta` is not supported
  - rollup@function@transform-without-code: allows using the transform hook for annotations only without returning a code property and breaking sourcemaps